jmablog/simple-worksheets-generator/README.md

 - Write your materials as required - either as plain Markdown files (`.md`) or using Quarto's own file type (`.qmd`).
 These can be in the base project directory, or stored in sub-folders to more conveniently keep related material together (e.g. image files to be included), in which case the directory structure used will be echoed in the output directory.
 - From a terminal at the base project directory, simply run `quarto render`.
 Your output files should appear in the `_WORKSHEETS` folder.

+## Post-render script

+If (like me) you want to store your outputs alongside your inputs rather than in their own sub-directory (`_WORKSHEETS`), then a post-render step can be added to move all the output files back into their source directories and then cleanup the output directory.
+This script is written in Typescript to run in Deno, which is included with Quarto, so no extra dependencies are required.
+It reads the output directory you are using from the `_quarto.yml` file, cycles through all the files and files in sub-directories (to one level deep) in that output directory, and moves them back alongside their source input files.

+In `_quarto.yml`, simply uncomment the line `post-render: _resources/scripts/return-to-source.ts` to use this script.

 ## Customisation

 The `_quarto.yml` file contains most of the configuration options for these worksheet - in particular, a lot of the PDF output formatting such as fonts (by default I used [Open Sans](https://www.opensans.com/)) or page margins.
 These are all either [Quarto project options](https://quarto.org/docs/reference/projects/core.html) or [Pandoc options](https://pandoc.org/MANUAL.html#options) - add or change these as desired.